Breed Good Gut Bugs | Gbiota

 Realizing the problem was erratic rain, rather than no rain; he developed a system called the wicking bed which is essentially an underground pond.
 Rain, when it occurs, is channeled into this pond which forms a reservoir which allows the plants to keep on growing to maturity even if the rains fail to materialize.

 Having experienced the realities of living without proper water supply, seeing people scooping water from feaces infected puddles, experiencing first hand (or more technically correct first bum) the inevitable consequence of diarrhea Colin was in for a second cultural shock on his return to Australia.
 With his eyes opened to a new way of thinking about water, he was hit in the face by the stupidity of the way we manage water in Australia.
-How we rely on dams which only fill in freak weather conditions to supply the bulk of water.
-Then how we use that unreliable but valuable water in the most bizarre way when there is plenty of water available literally falling from the sky, free of charge, right on the doorstep.

 After his experiences in Africa he found it unbelievable that people use high quality potable water for flushing toilets and watering gardens when the simple techniques he had used in Africa, catching water locally and storing it in tanks or in the underground ponds or wicking beds, provides a simple and cheap substitute for potable water.